jarojasag/lac_decarbonization/docs/source/energy.rst

 Categories
 ----------

 Transportation is divided into the following categories.
-These categories are associated with different
+These categories are associated with different transportation demand categories (see below), which govern mode-shifting.

 .. csv-table:: Other categories (``$CAT-TRANSPORTATION$`` attribute table)
-   :file: ./csvs/attribute_cat_trns.csv
+   :file: ./csvs/attribute_cat_transportation.csv
    :header-rows: 1

 ----